The Kunstmuseum Den Haag (formerly Gemeentemuseum) has one of the largest collections of Mondrian's paintings.

 Sciam replied to Mr. Janssen's as follows.
 Once again no reaction ever came from the Gemeentemuseum.

-Sciam wrote a letter to Her Majesty the Queen of the Netherlands.
+Sciam wrote a letter to Her Majesty the Queen of the Netherlands and received this answer.

 Hoping to find a more co-operative person, in 2014 Sciam wrote to the new director of the Haags Gemeentemuseum Mr. Benno Tempel who, unfortunately did not reply.
 Sciam got instead this mail from Hans Janssen.